QRTP — QR Transport Protocol

 // Direct: source | zero-pad

-When the source data exceeds the Wirehair fountain limit of 64,000 blocks per encoder, the source is split into multiple fountains.
-In that case, the block_id is interpreted as a fountain-aware block id, where the fountain id is block_id % fountain_count and the fountain block id is block_id / fountain_count.
-Packets from different fountains are interleaved in the stream.
+If the stream is longer than 64000 * payload_bytes, the stream is split into multiple fountains.
+In the multi-fountain mode, the block_id is interpreted as a fountain-aware block id, where the fountain id is block_id % fountain_count and the fountain block id is block_id / fountain_count.

-The total number of fountains and the size of each fountain can be calculated from the stream header fields:
+The total number of fountains and the size of each fountain in bytes can be calculated from the stream header fields as follows:

 max_fountain_size_bytes = payload_bytes * 64000